mwdeshaw/Break/README.md

         };
     };
 ```
 Upon collision, the ball reverses its x and y directions, as well as its y velocity.

 ## Future Directions
 While I am quite proud of the app, there is much to do in order to make it even better:
-* Implement powerups, like metal balls or multiballs to allow for more dynamic gameplay.
+* Implement powerups, like superballs, multiballs, and longer paddle to allow for more dynamic gameplay.
-* Implement different types of blocks, including unbreakable or stronger ones.
+* Implement different types of blocks, including unbreakable and extra-strong ones.